Guidance note 14 to the Employment (Jersey) Law 2003

 A pregnant employee who is entitled to take off for ante-natal care (as per Art 55B - above) (whether permitted by the employer or not) is entitled to be paid at her normal hourly rate (as calculated under Schedule 1).

-Any person who has a qualifying relationship with a pregnant woman has the right to paid time off for up to 10 ante-natal appointments:
+Any person who has a qualifying relationship with a pregnant woman has the right to paid time off for up to 10hrs for ante-natal:

 The following guidance applies only where the expected week of childbirth begins on or after 2 September 2018.